Lahbab vs DDCR safari, Dubai's open dunes vs the permit-only reserve

 The decision matrix, 7 criteria scored out of 10

 The decision matrix scores both systems across the 7 criteria the desk logs as the most asked at booking.
-Lahbab wins price floor, photography deliverable, and accessibility.
+Lahbab wins price floor, photography results, and accessibility.
 The DDCR wins group size, wildlife sighting odds, dining format, and vehicle.
 The overall tally: Lahbab 48 of 70, DDCR 58 of 70.
 The decision is decisive on the brief, pick by what the trip is for, not by tally alone.

 | Criterion | Lahbab | DDCR | Note |